 Characterized by its red color, white veins, and bitter taste, radicchio is a relatively uncommon leafy vegetable.
 It’s frequently used in Italian dishes where the slightly spicy flavor blends well.

-Guinea pigs can eat 1-2 radicchio leaves 3-4 times a week.
+Generally speaking, guinea pigs can eat 1-2 radicchio leaves a few times a week.
 The natural acidity may cause stomach cramps or diarrhea in some piggies, so introduce it into the diet gradually.

-Throughout the article below, I’ll cover everything you need to know about how to feed radicchio to your guinea pig, benefits, risks, and so much more.
+Throughout the article below, I’ll cover everything you need to know about how to feed radicchio to your guinea pig, including its benefits, risks, and so much more.

 *Important Note: The quantity of radicchio shown in the photos is for visual purposes only and not indicative of the correct amount to feed your guinea pig in one serving.